01satria/LauncherAppv2/README.md

 ### 🏠 Home Screen
 Grid or list layout, toggle app names on/off, hide apps you don't want cluttering your drawer.
 Long press any app for quick actions such as pin, hide, or uninstall without ever leaving the home screen.

+In **Grid mode**, apps are organized into pages you swipe left and right — just like iOS or One UI.
+A page indicator appears above the Brief pill so you always know which page you're on.
+The number of columns and rows per page is fully customizable from Settings.

 ### 📌 Dock
 Pin up to 4 favorite apps for instant access.
 Your avatar lives here too, tap to open the Dashboard, long press for Settings.